-Lacking the rambunctious reputation of nearby Thailand or the surfer-friendly ocean vistas of Bali, the small city-state of Singapore often gets overlooked when travellers plan out their ultimate Southeast Asia itinerary.
+Lacking the rambunctious reputation of nearby Thailand or the surfer-friendly ocean vistas of Bali, the small city-state of Singapore often gets overlooked when travellers plan out their ultimate Southeast Asia travel adventure.

 Spend just one day in Singapore though and you’ll see why it’s an absolute mistake to drop it out of the running.
 Even with its worldwide reputation for cleanliness and orderliness, Singapore’s hardly the boring city that some travellers imagine it to be.